kunalupadya/AnimeStyleTransfer/README.md

 </p>

 ## Getting started: Anime Intro
+- NOTE: I'd recommend doing the conda/pip commands from Anaconda Prompt (and run it as adminstrator).
+I had trouble with writing permissions for those installs without the administrator run.
 - To install Pytorch 0.3, (note these will take a ludicrous amount of time).
 The windows version gives a lot of stuff
 - - (Windows) conda install -c peterjc123 pytorch
 - - (Mac) conda install pytorch=0.3.1 cuda90 -c pytorch
 -  Torch has likely already installed by the previous step, but if not,
 - - pip install torch
+- pip install torchvision
+- If you get any sort of complaint related to CUDA, you need to be running this code on a machine with an NVIDIA GPU and CUDA installed.
+The link to CUDA installation is here: https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html
+- - To make sure your version of torch is compiled with CUDA, run:
+- - - conda install -c pytorch torchvision cudatoolkit=10.2 pytorch
+- With all of that set up for windows, you should be set to run the commands below for testing
 ## Getting started

 - Linux